git-amd/learn-ocaml/README.md

 ### Part 2 - Bridging Learn-OCaml to external tools

-- This branck adds a new bridge functionality on Learn-OCaml, the supports bidirectional communication with domain-specific external tools, such as OFLAT, that is specialized on FLAT concepts.
+- This branck adds a new bridge functionality on Learn-OCaml, the supports bidirectional communication with domain-specific external tools, such as OFLAT, that is specialized on FLAT concepts and supports interactive graphics.
 The two sides of the bridge can transparently share and synchronize on what the student has done.

 - The appropriate external tool is automatically selected and launched, according to some signature that occurs in the exercise specification.
 In the case of OFLAT, the signature is the specific comment "**(* OFLAT exercise *)**" occurring inside the file "solution.ml".